-Investing activities.
-Net cash used in our investing activities was \$40.2 million, \$5.1 million and \$19.7 million for fiscal years 2014, 2013 and 2012, respectively.
-In fiscal year 2014, \$40.6 million was related to the purchase of property, plant and equipment including \$30.2 million related to the real property purchased in San Jose, California in October 2013, offset in part by the termination of the certificates of deposits for \$0.4 million, which were pledged as security for a value added tax examination required by tax authority of Taiwan.
+In fiscal year 2014, the \$40.6 million net cash used in our investing activities was related to the purchase of property, plant and equipment including \$30.2 million related to the real property purchased in San Jose, California in October 2013, offset in part by the termination of the certificates of deposits for \$0.4 million, which were pledged as security for a value added tax examination required by tax authorities of Taiwan.

-In fiscal year 2013, \$5.0 million was related to the purchase of property, plant and equipment and \$0.4 million was related to the additional certificate of deposit pledged as security for value added tax examination required by tax authority of Taiwan.
+In fiscal year 2013, the \$5.0 million net cash used in our investing activities was related to the purchase of property, plant and equipment and \$0.4 million was related to the additional certificate of deposit pledged as security for value added tax examination required by tax authority of Taiwan.
 This was offset by the redemption at par of investments in auction rate securities of \$0.3 million.